3rd edition as of August 2022

 Section 12.4 Review Questions

-- What evidence is there to support a biological model with respect to explaining the development and maintenance of the schizophrenia related disorders?
+- What evidence is there to support a biological model with respect to explaining the development and maintenance of the schizophrenia spectrum and other psychotic disorders?

-- Discuss the stress-vulnerability model with respect to schizophrenia related disorders.
+- Discuss the stress-vulnerability model with respect to schizophrenia spectrum and other psychotic disorders.

 - How does the sociocultural model explain the maintenance (and relapse) of schizophrenia related symptoms?